MobileNativeFoundation/rules_xcodeproj/examples/previews/README.md

 unchanged. `ENABLE_XOJIT_PREVIEWS` alone does not opt in because Xcode also sets it during ordinary builds.

+Owned explicit-module graphs can use the selected Xcode SDK and prepared local Swift modules and textual Clang maps.
+The same import normalization is used for SourceKit indexing, without changing ordinary Bazel build flags or index compiler stubs.
+Unsupported or unowned graphs retain their original flags;
+this does not provide universal explicit-module compatibility or globally disable Xcode explicit modules.

 ## Example coverage

 The schemes exercise a Swift library with a dependency, a mixed Swift/C/C++/